auraphp/Aura.Router/README.md

 The `match()` method does not parse the URL or use `$_SERVER` internally.
 This is because different systems may have different ways of representing that information; e.g., through a URL object or a context object.
-As long as you can pass the string path and a server array, you can use Aura Router in your application foundation or framework.
+As long as you can pass the string path and a server array, you can use the _Router_ in your application foundation or framework.

 The returned `$route` object will contain, among other things, a `$params`